Juggernaut102/tp/docs/DeveloperGuide.md

 1. User enters the `add` command with all required parameters
 2. EduDex validates the parameters
 3. EduDex adds the student to the contact list
 4. EduDex shows a success message with the added student's details
+Use case ends.

 **Extensions:**
 - **2a.
 Invalid phone number format**
     - 2a1.
 EduDex shows error: *"Phone number must contain only numbers!"*
-    - 2a2.
-Use case resumes at step 1
+      Use case ends.

 - **2b.
 Invalid time format**
     - 2b1.
 EduDex shows error: *"Enter the time as HHMM (24-hour format)"*
-    - 2b2.
-Use case resumes at step 1
+      Use case ends.

 - **2c.
 Invalid day of week**
     - 2c1.
 EduDex shows error: *"Please enter a valid day of the week"*
-    - 2c2.
-Use case resumes at step 1
+      Use case ends.

 - **2d.
 Missing required parameters**
     - 2d1.
 EduDex shows error with correct command format
-    - 2d2.
-Use case resumes at step 1
+      Use case ends.

 ---